 Honestly, figuring out the geography of the Redwoods National and State Parks can be a little confusing.
 But, there a few parks that are all connected and run together as one unit.

-You can get a good understanding of the area by using the map below.
+You can get a good understanding of the area by using the map above.
 Crescent City is an hour North of the parks.
 While adorable towns like Trinidad, Arcata, and Eureka sit below.

 Choosing your lodging for a trip to the Redwoods can be complicated.
-But, I will walk you through the towns that I recommend below as well as the camping situation. ⛺️
+But, I will walk you through the towns that I recommend below, including what’s nearby, and in the end I’ll tell you about the camping situation. ⛺️

 I would not stay in Crescent City again!